-For many years now, linear TV was the only platform for media buying.
-While it was engaging, it came at a higher cost and was the only medium to reach the viewers directly and share stories with an engaged audience in short 30-second snippets.
+For many years now, linear TV has been the only platform for media buying.
+While engaging, it came at a higher cost and was the only medium to reach the viewers directly and share stories with an engaged audience in short 30-second snippets.

 Today, the rapidly changing landscape is being defined by Connected Television (CTV).
 By definition, CTV is a television device that streams video content over IP and is connected with over-the-top (OTT) services like Hulu, Netflix, Amazon Prime, YouTube TV, and Disney+ that can be streamed from anywhere and on any device.

 The reach and frequency of CTV advertising are vast when compared to that of linear and traditional TV.
 CTV services appeal to the growing movement of cord-cutters since the content is available and easily accessible via subscription-based streaming services.

 The Difference by Definition - CTV vs. OTT vs. Linear TV

 - CTV is connected to or through the internet.
 CTV and connected TV is any streaming device used to stream video over the internet.

 - OTT is the online TV/video content platform published through streaming or video-on-demand (VOD) models and “over the top of” traditional or linear network providers.